intermine/im-docs/docs/database/data-sources/library/fasta.md

 ## Types of data loaded

-features and their sequences.
+Features and their sequences.
 Will create a feature for each entry in a fasta file and set the sequence, the class of the feature to create is set for the whole file.

 ## How to download the data